quentincloudsnow/quentin/IntegrationHub.md

     ![Relative](images/2022-09-06_14-27-17.png)

-    In the next step of this exercice we will leverage that API from ServiceNow, custom IntegrationHub spoke action so we can make those API calls directly from a Workflow in ServiceNow and retrieve the API Response from this third party application.
+    In the next step of this exercise we will leverage that API from ServiceNow, custom IntegrationHub spoke action so we can make those API calls directly from a Workflow in ServiceNow and retrieve the API Response from this third party application.